- Professor emeritus of Chicano studies at California State University

-Acuña objected to President Barack Obama’s November 2014 executive action on immigration, known as Deferred Action for Parental Accountability, which authorized the granting of work permits, tax rebates, Social Security cards, and protection from deportation, to millions of illegal immigrants.
-Acuña’s complaint was that the president’s action did not go far enough: “Obama’s plan limited it to undocumented parents who had children that were born in the United States—the parents of the dreamers would not be protected, and the order will only be in effect for as long as Obama is president.”
+Acuña objected to President Barack Obama’s November 2014 executive action on immigration, known as Deferred Action for Parental Accountability (CAPA), which authorized the granting of work permits, tax rebates, Social Security cards, and protection from deportation, to millions of illegal immigrants.
+In an ope-ed published by the L.A.
+Progressive, Acuña complained that the president’s action did not go far enough: “Obama’s plan limited it to undocumented parents who had children that were born in the United States—the parents of the dreamers would not be protected, and the order will only be in effect for as long as Obama is president.”

 Acuña maintains his own website and blogs on it frequently.

 For additional information on Rodolfo Acuña, click here.

 Further Reading: “Biography of Dr. Rodolfo Acuña” (Latinopia.com); “Chicana and Chicano Studies” (CSUN.org); “The Liberated Chicano” (L.A.
 Weekly, 4-19-2006); “Chicano Student Group Defended” (L.A.
 Times, 8-30-2003); “Professor Urges Latinos to Fight Bias” (N.Y.
 Daily News, 11-10-1996); “Immigration Reform: If It Stinks, Light a Match” (by Rodolfo Acuña, L.A.
 Progressive, 11-29-2014).